 If your eggs aren't staying fresh as long as you'd like, it could be the way you're storing them.
-Many refrigerators come equipped with egg compartments in the door, but that's actually the worst place in the fridge for them.
-Go figure!
-Store your eggs in the main part of the fridge, where it's colder and the temperature is more stable.
+Many older model refrigerators came equipped with egg compartments in the door, but that's actually the worst place in the fridge for them—go figure.
+So, store your eggs in the main part of the fridge, where it's colder and the temperature is more stable.
 This will extend the life of your eggs considerably.

-- If you have more eggs than you can use up in a reasonable amount of time, just freeze your extra eggs to extend their shelf life.
+- If you have more eggs than you can use up in a reasonable amount of time, you can freeze the egg yolks and whites to extend their shelf life.
 They'll cook up just like fresh eggs.

 - If you run out of eggs—or you find that the eggs you just tested are no longer any good—there are plenty of good egg substitutes that you can use, until you're able to get to the grocery store for another carton.

 - Ever cracked an egg and found a blood spot in the yolk?
 While you'd probably think that's cause for throwing the egg away, it's actually perfectly safe to eat.
-Knowing that may just save you from tossing out a nearly-completed dish that you're working on.
+Just knowing that may save you from tossing out a nearly completed dish that you're working on.